On The Road Again

 Day 12 - At Sea

-Today we start four sea days till our stop in Apia, Western Samoa.
-But that doesn't mean sleeping in.
-Oh no, we were up at 5:45 to do laundry.
+Today marked the start of four straight sea days before we reach Apia, Western Samoa.
+You'd think that would mean sleeping in.
+Oh no. We were up at 5:45 a.m. to do laundry.
 Surely there would be machines available that early.
 Wrong.
-I guess that after four port days a few of the other 3,000 guests aboard had the same idea.
+Apparently, after four consecutive port days, a few of the other 3,000 guests had exactly the same idea.

-So it was off to breakfast at the Horizon Court.
-Finally got a couple of real fried eggs instead of what Barb is sure are powdered scrambled eggs.
-Hash browns, watermelon, a little cottage cheese, lox and some really bad coffee rounded out the meal.
-I don't recall what Barb had as I held the table while she picked out her breakfast.
-By the time I got back she was about done.
-That's the way it goes when you prefer sitting while eating.
-The dining rooms work better for seating, but it seems to take about an hour per meal.
-That probably doesn't matter though since we aren't in a rush these days.
+With the laundry room packed, we headed to the Horizon Court for breakfast.
+I finally managed to get a couple of real fried eggs instead of what Barb is convinced are powdered scrambled eggs.
+Hash browns, watermelon, a little cottage cheese, lox, and some really bad coffee rounded out my meal.
+I don't recall what Barb had because I stayed behind to guard our table while she gathered her breakfast.
+By the time I got back, she was nearly finished eating.
+That's the downside of preferring to sit while you eat.
+The dining rooms are much better for finding a seat, but every meal seems to take about an hour.
+Then again, with four sea days ahead of us, we're really not in much of a hurry.

-Later we hit the International Cafe for a mocha and then wandered through some of the stores before visiting Future Cruise Center.
-The Future Cruise Center is where you sit down at a computer and plan how to spend thousands of dollars.
-Which is what we did, finally settling on the twenty day Caribbean cruise aboard the Royal Princess.
-No money down yet, but I'm pretty sure Barb isn't going to let this one get away.
+Later we stopped by the International Cafe for a mocha before wandering through a few of the shops.
+Eventually we found ourselves at the Future Cruise Center—the place where you sit down at a computer and figure out how to spend thousands of dollars.
+Which is exactly what we did.
+After looking at several options, we settled on a 20-day Caribbean cruise aboard the Royal Princess.
+No money has changed hands yet, but I'm pretty sure Barb isn't going to let this one get away.

-Checking the laundry on the way back to our cabin we found available machines and by some stroke of luck they were still available when we got back with our laundry bag.
+On the way back to our cabin we checked the laundry room again and found several machines available.
+By some stroke of luck, they were still empty when we returned with our laundry bag.

-Once back in the cabin we were hanging out till lunch when the Captain came on the ship's PA system to announce a new guest was aboard.
-Yes, Norovirus had joined the passengers and crew of the good ship Crown Princess.
-So we got the information to wash hands regularly and call 911 if sick.
-Do not leave your cabin, the doc will come to you.
+While relaxing in the cabin before lunch, the captain came over the PA system with an announcement that no one wanted to hear.
+We had a new guest aboard.
+Yes, Norovirus had officially joined the passengers and crew of the Crown Princess.
+We were reminded to wash our hands frequently and instructed to call 911 if we became sick.
+Don't leave your cabin—the ship's doctor would come to you.

-So with that good news we washed our hands and headed off to lunch in one of the dining rooms.
-No more Horizon Court for awhile.
-Potato soup, turkey sandwich and hazelnut ice cream for both.
+With that cheerful news fresh in our minds, we washed our hands and headed to lunch in one of the dining rooms.
+Horizon Court was suddenly off our list for a while.
+Lunch was potato soup, turkey sandwiches, and hazelnut ice cream for both of us.

 ______________________